 Hufnagle v.
 Rino International Corp.: Plaintiff Adequately Pleads Scienter in Claim for Securities Fraud against Company's Auditor

 In Hufnagle v.
 Rino Int’l Corp., CV 10-08695, 2013 WL 3976833 (C.D.
 Cal.
 Aug.
-1, 2013), the United States District Court for the Central District of California denied Defendant Frazer Frost, LLP’s ("Defendant") motion to dismiss Plaintiff’s Third Amended Complaint and held that Susan Hufnagle (“Plaintiff”), individually and on behalf of those similarly situated, properly alleged scienter under Section 10(b) of the Securities Exchange Act of 1934 (“§ 10(b)”).
+1, 2013), the United States District Court for the Central District of California denied defendant Frazer Frost, LLP’s ("Defendant") motion to dismiss plaintiff’s Third Amended Complaint ("Complaint") and held that Susan Hufnagle, individually and on behalf of those similarly situated(collectively “Plaintiff”), properly alleged scienter under Section 10(b) of the Securities Exchange Act of 1934 (“§ 10(b)”).

-In the original Complaint, Plaintiff alleged that Rino International Corporation ("Rino"), Rino’s management, and Defendant, Rino’s auditor, conducted widespread fraud regarding its Chinese industrial equipment business, including overstating revenue and profits, understating tax liability, and concealing transactions between Rino and companies managed by Rino’s CEO’s relatives.
-Subsequently, Plaintiff entered into a settlement agreement with, and dismissed the claims against, all defendants except Defendant.
+In the original Complaint, Plaintiff alleged that Rino International Corporation ("Rino"), Rino’s management, and Defendant--who is Rino’s auditor--conducted widespread fraud regarding Rino's Chinese industrial equipment business.
+The allegations include overstating revenue and profits, understating tax liability, and concealing transactions between Rino and companies managed by Rino’s CEO’s relatives.
+After filing the Complaint, Plaintiff entered into a settlement agreements with all defendants except Defendant.

-In the Third Amended Complaint, Plaintiff alleged that Defendant knowingly or recklessly ignored financial irregularities, failed to follow generally accepted auditing standards when reviewing Rino’s financial statements, and issued false opinions concerning Rino’s financial statements.
+In the Complaint, Plaintiff alleged that Defendant knowingly or recklessly ignored financial irregularities, failed to follow generally accepted auditing standards when he reviewed Rino’s financial statements, and issued false opinions concerning Rino’s financial statements.

 Defendant’s motion to dismiss specifically challenged whether Plaintiff had adequately plead scienter.

-The court determined that, viewed individually, the facts were insufficient to establish a strong inference of scienter.
-However, it found that, holistically and alongside the first two allegations, the allegations that Defendant knew that Rino advanced more than $34 million to suppliers that were owned by the CEO’s relatives and that Rino issued its CEO an interest-free, unsecured loan of $3.5 million to purchase a personal residence more readily supported the inference of wrongdoing.
-Thus, the court found that these allegations holistically supported an inference of scienter.
+The court determined the facts, viewed individually, were insufficient to establish a strong inference of scienter.
+It found, however, that holistically the first two allegations, alongside the allegations Defendant knew that Rino advanced more than $34 million to suppliers that were owned by the CEO’s relatives and Rino issued its CEO an interest-free, unsecured loan of $3.5 million to purchase a personal residence more readily supported the inference of wrongdoing.
+Thus, the court found Plaintiff's allegations holistically supported an inference of scienter.